 Traditionally, a bank loan was the best option for business owners seeking assistance.
 However, depending on circumstances and increasing restriction and regulation in the lending market, it is not always granted.
 Also, this is often time-consuming.

 What is Accounts Receivable Factoring?

 Accounts receivable factoring is a type of debtor finance inducing a financial transaction in which a business sells its accounts receivable to a factor at a discount.
 The factor will offer an upfront payment to the business based on amounts due from its customers.
 On due dates, the factoring company collects the debt from the end customers and returns the remaining balance to the business client after subtracting the already paid amount and service fees.

 For example, Hosts Staffing Agency requires funds for its immediate needs.
-The agency contacts AR Funding (AR) to sell $70,000 of credit-worthy.
+The agency contacts AR Funding.org (AR) to sell $70,000 of credit-worthy.
 AR advances them 90% or $63,000.
 According to the original terms of the invoices, AR will collect the debts on their client’s payment and return the 10% money to Hosts Staffing Agency minus the 1-2.5% factoring fee.

 How is Accounts Receivable Factoring Different from a Bank Loan?

-When analyzing these requirements, a factoring business would focus on turning the business client’s account receivable into capital by considering the credit score of the business’ customers, shifting the credit risk from the business owner to AR, looking to the business gross margin instead of the annual revenue and by treating invoices as collateral.
-Versus a bank, who would only grant a loan after checking the business client’s credit score, monthly and annual revenue, actual capital and treat the business assets as collateral.
+When analyzing these requirements, a factoring business would focus on turning the business client’s account receivable into capital.
+This is done by considering a couple of things such as the credit score of the business’ customers, shifting the credit risk from the business owner to AR, looking to the gross business margin instead of the annual revenue and by treating invoices as collateral.
+Versus a bank, that would only grant a loan after checking the business client’s credit score, monthly and annual revenue, actual capital, and treat the business assets as collateral.

 Why use Accounts Receivable Factoring Services?